-The goal of white box migration is to change the contents found during the scan of the live system prior to migration (add, update or remove packages, for example).
+The goal of white box migration is to change the contents found during the scan of the live system prior to migration.
 To carry out a white box migration, the user must import the scan report as an appliance template.
-The import process on the Re-platform tab basically transforms the meta-data of the scan report to an appliance template.
+The import process basically transforms the meta-data of the scan report to an appliance template.